trisulnsm/dinodoc/trisuldocs/docs/ug/edges/index.md

 ## Limits

 Trisul uses a memory cap on the number of allowed neighbors per vertex.
 This is to prevent an explosion of edges for vertices with very large cardinality such as http protocol.
-Imagine how many IPs would be neighbors of theHTTPprotocol.
+Imagine how many IPs would be neighbors of the HTTP protocol.

 The limits currently in effect are :